llinsllins/Summercohort/README.md

 # Summercohort
 My Class works
-This is test my skil in the field of coding
+This is test my skills in the field of coding